 Citizens Transforming Society: Tools For Change

-Change-hungry citizens have turned to mobile digital communications during key world events from the London riots and the subsequent ‘clean up the streets’ campaign to the so called ‘Twitter revolutions’ in Tunisia and Egypt.
+Catalyst explores deep questions about the role of digital technology in modern society, and the relationship between digital technology and pressing social problems.
+The technology revolution has changed our lives.
+Mobile digital communications have contributed (both positively and negatively) to key world events ranging from the London riots and the subsequent ‘clean up the streets’ campaign to the so called ‘Twitter revolutions’ in Tunisia and Egypt.

-But do social networking technologies really make it easier for communities to change the world?
-Or do they merely promote weak links between people rather than the strong links that are needed for real social revolution?
-And how should we design future digital technologies – technologies with built in grassroots democracy?
+But do modern digital technologies really make it easier for communities to change the world?
+Or do they lead to problems of access to information, solidifying the status quo in power structures, and illusions of a quick technological fix?
+And how should we design future digital technologies – technologies with a social conscience built in?

 Catalyst takes a practice-based approach to investigating these questions.
 That is, we research by doing.
 We form partnerships of researchers and social entrepreneurs who together define the problem and develop the digital solution; and by so doing, we gain an in-depth understanding of how technology can or cannot contribute to social change in practice.